Presentation: Fetus that is small for gestational age

 - R21 Fetal anomalies with a likely genetic cause: fetal exome sequencing can be considered under the following circumstances:

-- All measurements <third percentile (including abdominal circumference and head circumference) with a confirmed early ultrasound estimated date of delivery scan; and
+- all measurements < third percentile (including abdominal circumference and head circumference), with a confirmed early ultrasound estimated date of delivery scan; and

-- no evidence of placental insufficiency including normal fetal and maternal dopplers;
+- no evidence of placental insufficiency, including normal fetal and maternal dopplers;

 - no history of previous fetal growth restriction or stillbirth;